cgallimore25/ATL-book-boxes/README.md

 # ATL-book-boxes
-Plot the self-collected and web-scraped locations of Atlanta book boxes
+Plot the self-collected and web-scraped locations of Greater Atlanta area book boxes